signalsforgranted/draft-grant-ntp-ntpv5-algorithms/draft-grant-ntp-ntpv5-algorithms.md

 # Security Considerations

 The security considerations for time protocols in general are discussed in RFC 7384 [RFC7384], as well as security considerations specified in NTPv5 [I-D.draft-ietf-ntp-ntpv5] and NTS [RFC8915] should also be noted.
 Not all threats are mitigated through the use of algorithms, namely packet manipulation, spoofing, and cryptographic performance attacks.

-TODO: Describe which threats are most applicable to algorithms in terms of potential mitigation - for example packet manipulation is better handled via packet authentication (e.g. NTS), however packet delay could be mitigated.

 TODO: Can Khronos be used with NTPv5, or would there be considerable adaption, non-UTC timescale and timestamp representation aside?